pdfcpu/pdfcpu/pagelayout/pagelayout_list.md

 # List Page Layout

-This command displays the configured page layout for a PDF file.
+This command prints the page layout that shall be used when the document is opened.

 Have a look at some [examples](#examples).